sdparekh/zUMIs/README.md

 Please find information on [installation](https://github.com/sdparekh/zUMIs/wiki/Installation) and [usage](https://github.com/sdparekh/zUMIs/wiki/Usage) in the [zUMIs wiki](https://github.com/sdparekh/zUMIs/wiki/).

+Please make sure to use the same or higher versions of dependencies as [mentioned](https://github.com/sdparekh/zUMIs/wiki/Installation).

 ## Compatibility

 zUMIs is compatible with nearly all (single-cell) RNA-seq protocols!